AkberJag/portfolio-template/README.md

 ## Features

 - **Fully customizable**: Add, remove, or rearrange sections as needed using a JSON file.
-- **PrimeVue UI components**: Integration of PrimeVue 4 for high-quality UI components.
 - **Accent colors**: Support for Tailwind CSS predefined colors as accent colors.
-- **Ripple effect**: Easily add ripple effects using the v-ripple directive for buttons and interactive elements.
 - **Modern design**: Minimalistic, mobile-first design using Tailwind CSS.
 - **Fast and lightweight**: Powered by Vue.js for a responsive and dynamic experience.
 - **Icon support**: Lucide Icons for seamless icon integration.
 - **Responsive layout**: Works on all screen sizes, from mobile to desktop.
 - **Easy setup**: Simple installation and configuration process.
-- **Markdown support**: Write section content using Markdown syntax for rich text formatting.

 ## How It Works